FabLabUTFSM/Marlin4Clay/README.md

 The extruder is an [auger screw](http://unfoldfab.blogspot.com/2012/08/road-to-better-paste-extrusion-episode.html) based system wich control comes directly from the Marlin firmware, wich follows the Gcodes instructions from the slicer.

-### The Feeder

-[//]: <> (picture)

-The feeder stores the material away from the extruder, to reduse the systems inertia.
-It can be operated through a Stepper motor and a lead screw, or an air pump.

-## BioFeeder

-[//]: <> (picture)

-BioFeeder is a DIY Arduino Uno Shield developed to provide the following functions:

-- I2C Comunication
-- Stepper Motor control
-- Air pump control
-- Air pressure sensor through I2C comunication

-[//]: <> (### Bill of Materials)